stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 ## The calcInstanceLogLikelihood member function

 This member function does the work of computing the log-likelihood for just the data managed by a single BeagleLib instance.
-The `calcLogLikelihood` function (next) adds the log-likelihoods computed for each instance together to yield the overall log-likelihood.
+The `calcLogLikelihood` function (discussed next) adds the log-likelihoods computed for each instance together to yield the overall log-likelihood.

+I will describe in detail below only the unpartitioned case.

 The only remaining BeagleLib function that needs to be called is `beagleCalculateEdgeLogLikelihoods`.
 We have computed partials for the tree down to the bottom-most internal node (node 7 in the examples shown in Figs. [10.1](#fig10-1) and [10.2](#fig10-2)), which will be considered the "parent" in the `beagleCalculateEdgeLogLikelihoods` function call (even though it is actually the only _descendant_ of the root).
 The leaf node serving as the root (node 0 in the examples shown in Figs. [10.1](#fig10-1) and [10.2](#fig10-2)) in this unrooted tree will be considered the "child" in the `beagleCalculateEdgeLogLikelihoods` function call.
 There is thus one edge left that has not been accounted for, and that is the edge connecting the parent to the child.

 The 13 arguments supplied to the `beagleCalculateEdgeLogLikelihoods` function are: